GSA/digitalgov.gov/content/news/2022/11/2022-11-16-implementing-equitable-data-to-ensure-government-works-for-the-public.md

 ## Can you tell us a bit about the project you are currently working on?

-Through the Digital Corps, I’m placed at GSA and collaborating closely with the White House Office of Science and Technology Policy (OSTP).
+Through the Digital Corps, I’m placed at GSA and collaborating closely with the [White House Office of Science and Technology Policy](https://www.whitehouse.gov/ostp/) (OSTP).
 Here, I support the Equitable Federal Funding Interagency Working Group, working closely with the Office of the Chief Data Scientist of the United States.
 The purpose of the [Chief Data Scientist](https://twitter.com/DeniceRoss46) and her team is to responsibly unlock the power of data to benefit all Americans.

 To that end, I’m currently applying data science to the equitable implementation of the [Bipartisan Infrastructure Law](https://www.congress.gov/bill/117th-congress/house-bill/3684/text), the [Inflation Reduction Act](https://www.congress.gov/bill/117th-congress/house-bill/5376/text), and other federal programs.

 Every month, I coordinate data efforts between the White House Infrastructure Implementation Team, federal agencies, state leaders, and other stakeholders to establish transparency into infrastructure spending and to promote access to federal funding for historically under-resourced communities.
 This involves overseeing reporting calls with agencies, producing internal dashboards, and constructing data products for public use.

-I﻿MAGE
+{{< img src="us-digital-corps-accelerating-infrastructure-team-2022" >}}

 Likewise, our office partners with agencies to build capacity for and perform equity assessments.
 By analyzing outreach efforts, technical assistance, and application data, our team provides policy recommendations to agencies on concrete actions that can be taken to improve outcomes for underserved communities.
 We also develop tools and lessons learned from these assessments to scale our impact across the federal government.